Polynomial definability in constraint languages with few subpowers: Universal-algebraic tools and constructions

-Note that, by Lemma \ref{lemma:ppinterdef}, having short pp-definitions is independent of the choice of the relational basis $\Gamma$.
-By the following lemma, having short pp-definitions is also preserved under forming finite powers of algebras:
+By Lemma \ref{lemma:ppinterdef}, having short pp-definitions (or definitions of length $O(f(n))$) is independent of the choice of the relational basis $\Gamma$.
+By \cite{geiger_closed_1968} we know that for a finite algebra $\algA$, the clone $\Clo(\algA) = \Pol(\Inv(\algA))$ consists exactly of all term operations of $\algA$, and $\Inv(\algA) = \Inv(\algB)$ if and only if $\Clo(\algA) = \Clo(\algB)$.
+Thus having short pp-definitions (or pp-definition of length $O(f(n))$) is, in fact, a property that only depends on the term clone $\Clo(\algA)$ of an algebra.

+Moreover, we know that two clones on a finite set are isomorphic (i.e. there is a bijection between them preserving composition and every projection), if and only if their invariant relations are pp-bi-interpretable (see e.g. \cite{bodirsky_topological_2015}).
+Thus Lemma \ref{lemma:ppinterdef} implies that having short pp-definitions is even invariant under clone isomorphisms.
+Thus, one can argue that having short pp-definitions is a property of clones.

+Nevertheless, we are going to present our proof in the language of algebras, not clones, as this will simplify the presentation significantly, especially given the use of multi-sorted approach that we will introduce in Section \ref{section:multi-sorted}.